yuanzi2/MMSeekR/README.md

 # Title: MMSeekR (Segmentation of Bis-seq data using a multi-model sequence aware approach)

-# Description: This is a package for the discovery of partially methylated domains (PMDs) from human Bis-seq data, using a multi-model, sequence-aware approach.
+This is a package for the discovery of partially methylated domains (PMDs) from human Bis-seq data, using a multi-model, sequence-aware approach.
 This model extends the PMD model implemented in the MethylSeekR package

 #### Download the packages from github
 *uUse devtools::install_github to directly downlod them.*